stevencombs/retrocombs.github.io/_posts/2020/2020-08-02-retrocombs-plus4-chapter3-software.md

 ### Save a programs on diskette

 * Insert a diskette into the disk drive (load a .d64 image on the Pi1541)
-* Type `DSAVE "program name` (same name constraints as cassette drive storage) and press `⏎`.
+* Type `DSAVE "PROGRAM NAME"` (same name constraints as cassette drive storage) and press `⏎`.
 The computer will display:

     `PRESS PLAY AND RECORD`